5 Reasons You Need to Be Consistent with Your Video Game PR

 Before we get into how to create consistency lets just explain a few home truths that catch out even the biggest video game developers and publishers.

-Video games journalists are some of the least paid but most overworked individuals in the industry.
+Video game journalists are some of the least paid but most overworked individuals in the industry.
 Luckily for you they love video games.

 On Steam alone there are approximately 10,000 new PC games released every year.
 And yes, all of them want PR coverage.
 This means video game journalists are getting emailed, DM’d, and called constantly.